nīkānītān manācihitowinihk | ni manachīhitoonaan

 Monday, Sept.
 23, 2024

-The Blanket Project is a resolution to a significant initiative that began with the discovery of 215 bodies found at Tk’emlúps Residential School.
-Its original purpose was to tie an orange ribbon for each spirit onto the buildings and objects on the USask campus.
-Sadly, as more unmarked graves were found across Turtle Island, the need for commemoration grew, resulting in over 9000 ribbons being placed.
+The Blanket Project is a resolution to a significant initiative that began with the discovery of the Le Estcwicwéý (the missing) at Tk’emlúps Residential School.
+Its original purpose was to tie an orange ribbon for each spirit onto buildings and objects on the USask campus.
+As more unmarked graves were found across Turtle Island, the need for commemoration grew, resulting in over 9000 ribbons being placed.

-The first pattern to be woven will be the 8-pointed star used in achakakohp, the traditional Star Blankets of the nêhiyawak and many other peoples of the plains.
-The Star Blanket acts as a blueprint for nêhiyawak cosmology and ways of being that connect life on earth to the teachings of the stars and the spirit world.
+After consideration of multiple patterns representative of peoples across Turtle Island, after engaging in star teachings and in consultation with Elders Evelyn Linklater and Florence Highway, we arrived at the use of only one, the 8-pointed star.
+The 8-pointed star used in achakakohp, the traditional Star Blankets of the lakota, nêhiyawak and many peoples of the plains.
+We came to know that the Star Blanket acts as a blueprint for nêhiyawak cosmology and ways of being that connect life on Earth to the spirit world and the teachings of the stars.
 We know the Star Blanket is used to honour, protect, and celebrate an individual.
 “Receiving a star blanket brings good dreams, prosperity, and protection.
 The star does not only represent the Morning Star but it's also known as the Creator's Eye, therefore when the Creator is with you, covering you, you are forever safe.”

-The blankets will symbolize collective strength, resilience, and a commitment to reconciliation as the community moves forward in acknowledging the painful history and working towards a more inclusive future with Indigenous people.
-The blanket project is a reminder of the atrocities committed in the past and present day and is a step towards healing and honouring the lives of those affected by the Residential school system.
+The Blanket Project is both a necessary reminder of the atrocities committed in the past and present-day and a step towards healing and honouring the lives of those affected by the Residential school system.

 The university will light our buildings and pathways in orange to recognize the National Day for Truth and Reconciliation and to reflect on what truth and reconciliation means for our campus community.